soroswap/zephyr-programs/README.md

 JWT_aqua_testnet=

 ```

+3.- Build the Docker Image [NEED TO DO IT ONLY ONCE]
+`docker compose build`

 3.- Run the Docker Container
 Be sure to do this after setting your .env, if you do some changes into your .env, you`ll need to re do this again